 What if my dog licks my feet all the time?

-While occasional licking of your feet may not be harmful, an excessive licking may not be a good sign.
+While occasional licking of your feet may not be harmful, excessive licking may not be a good sign.
 It may indicate that your dog has a behavioral issue and needs to be taken care of.
 It may be a good idea to seek veterinary assistance.

 Add Comment